The1Krutz/monogame_practice/README.md

 ### Assets ###

 * Demo assets lifted at random from google image search

-* Nez Sample assets are credited in the Nez Sample project (and from what I understand are a variety of non-reusable assets), and included here only through the inclusion of Nez Samples repo

 * Other assets used from [Kenney Game Assets Bundle 1](https://kenney.itch.io/kenney-game-assets-1), a bundle I purchased through Itch.io.
 All assets in this bundle are licensed under [Creative Commons Zero](https://creativecommons.org/publicdomain/zero/1.0/).